-9.2.2 Precinct planning in initial precincts
+9.2.1 Precinct plans for initial precincts

-The Planning Partnership will undertake detailed precinct planning, including sequencing within the initial precincts, responding to the timing of infrastructure delivery, with a target of public exhibition by mid-2020 and adopted plans in late 2020.
-A SIC will also be prepared.
+The Planning Partnership will undertake detailed precinct planning, including sequencing within the initial precincts, responding to the timing of infrastructure delivery.
+Precinct Plans for the initial precincts and development contributions will be released for community consultation well before the end of the 2020.